Skip to main content

 proxies

 A list of proxy URLs to use for requests.
-As an alternative, the HTTPS_PROXY environment variable can be set.
+As an alternative, the HTTP_PROXY and HTTPS_PROXY environment variables can be set.
+URLs that start with http:// will be considered insecure, while https:// will be secure.

 .prototools